Gavin’s Story: The Hidden Harm of Voter ID

 Voter ID laws deprive many voters of their right to vote.
 Many Nebraskans would not have one of the forms of ID required to vote – voters who are often lower in income, racial and ethnic minorities, senior citizens, and, like Gavin, Nebraskans with disabilities.

-Voter ID is a solution in search of a problem that doesn’t exist.
+Requiring specific government-issued photo IDs in order to vote on Election Day is a restrictive measure that hurts voters.
 Experiences in other states show that requiring photo ID, even if the state provides the ID, disenfranchises voters.

-LR3CA, introduced in 2021, is the latest in a series of attempts over the past decade to institute harmful voter ID measures on the state’s voters.
-This proposed Constitutional amendment would write voter disenfranchisement into the Nebraska Constitution.
+A proposed ballot initiative for 2022 is the latest in a series of attempts over the past decade to institute harmful voter restriction measures.
+This proposed revision would write voter disenfranchisement into the Nebraska Constitution.
 It is a costly proposal that would require an untold amount of taxpayer dollars to address a problem that doesn’t exist.
-There is zero evidence of voter fraud in Nebraska.
+There is zero evidence of problems with elections in Nebraska.

 Article V of the U.S. Constitution allows state legislatures to apply to attend a convention to propose amendments to the Constitution.
 Once two-thirds of the states have submitted an application, Congress is authorized to convene such a convention.
 This convention will have the authority to propose amendments to the constitution that then must be ratified by three-fourths of states, either by their state legislatures or by an individual state convention.